programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 # Lesson goals

 Sharability and repeatabilty are core goals for all research, and this tutorial will help you meet those goals more easily with your digital humanities research.
-Here we show you how to combine the power of [Anaconda](https://anaconda.org) (an environment manager) with [Jupyter](http://jupyter.org), (a browser-based interactive development environment), to create a development environment conducive to creating reproducible digital humanities research.
+Here we show you how to combine the power of [Anaconda](https://anaconda.org) (a data-science-focused environment manager) with [Jupyter](http://jupyter.org), (a browser-based interactive development environment), to create a development environment conducive to creating reproducible digital humanities research.
 We further provide a use-case, demonstrating how to use Anaconda, Jupyter, and python to codify and automate your MALLET NLP analysis.

 This tutorial is geared toward intermediate to advanced users who are comfortable using the command line and already know some python.